How to Add Area Lighting Effects to a Cartoon Animation Using After Effects

 Step 1

-Sometimes, you may want to export individual objects from the scene.
+Sometimes, you may want to export individual from the scene.
 This is especially useful as it will allow you to have even greater control over your After Effects project.
 Exporting layers with Isolate Selection will allow you to export a prop whilst making everything invisible.

-To do this, make sure to go into your Scene Manager and select the that you would like to isolate.
+To do this, make sure to go into your Scene Manager and select the object that you would like to isolate.
 In this example, we will isolate the machine.

 select machineselect machineselect machine